Latest blog entries

 - Data aggregation: combining data from different sources; creating reports, custom RSS newsfeeds etc.

 - Data visualization: modern interactive real-time visualizations of data

-I have over 16 years experience in professional Perl projects.
+I have 17 years experience in professional Perl projects.
 Here is how I can help your Perl project: